Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

 ### Support for Java 17
 [Java 17](https://openjdk.org/projects/jdk/17/){:target="_blank"} is the latest Long Term Support (LTS) version that provides support for 3 years.
 Alfresco 7.3+ already offers support for this version of the Java platform.

 Alfresco SDK 4.5 has been modified to add support for Java 17, as well.
-This way, if you're working as a developer in customizations for Alfresco 7.3 or later, you must now use SDK 4.5 + JDK 17 to work on them.
+If you're working as a developer on customizations for Content Services, you must now use the latest version of the SDK + JDK 17 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 17.

 ### Easy dependency configuration
 The configuration of the Maven dependency management has been greatly improved thanks to the addition of a _bill of materials_ (BOM).